-- (a) state at least the customs code or name of the producer, supplier or exporter; - (b) declare that the goods described in the invoice or document are goods that originated in the Republic; - (c) reference or specify the rules of origin on which the declaration referred to in paragraph (b) is based; - (d) state the name of the country to which the goods are exported; - (e) certify the declaration to be true and correct; and - (f) state - - (i) the full name and capacity of the person signing the endorsement on behalf of that producer, supplier, exporter or other person; and - (i) the date and place of certification.
+- (a) state at least the customs code or name of the producer, supplier or exporter; - (b) declare that the goods described in the invoice or document are goods that originated in the Republic; - (c) reference or specify the rules of origin on which the declaration referred to in paragraph (b) is based; - (d) state the name of the country to which the goods are exported; - (e) state the movement reference number of the clearance declaration submitted in respect of the goods; - (e) certify the declaration to be true and correct; and - (f) state - the full name and capacity of the person signing the endorsement on behalf of that producer, supplier, exporter or other person; and - (i) the date and place of certification.

-Particulars to be reflected by declarations of origin otherwise than on invoices for goods of South African origin exported from Republic (section 163 and definition of "declaration of origin" in section 1).
+Particulars to be reflected by declarations of origin otherwise than on invoices for goods of South African origin exported from Republic (section 163 and definition of "declaration of origin" in section 1)

-8.7 (1) A declaration of origin referred to in rule 8.4(2)(b)(ii) stating that goods exported or to be exported from the Republic are goods of South African origin must
+8.7 (1) A declaration of origin referred to in rule 8.4(2)(b)(ii) stating that goods exported or to be exported from the Republic are goods of South African origin must -

-- - (a) have a reference number to identify the declaration; - (b) at least contain - - the name or customs code of the producer, supplier or exporter of the goods issuing the declaration; - (ii) a description of the goods in sufficient detail to enable the goods to be identified, including - - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; - (iii) the number of any commercial invoice issued in respect of the goods; and - (iv) the name of the country to which the goods are exported; - (c) contain a signed statement by the producer, supplier or exporter or other competent person - (i) declaring that the goods are of South African origin; and

-- (ii) referencing or specifying the rules of origin on which the declaration referred to in subparagraph (i) is based; and - (d) state the date and place of the declaration.
+- (a) have a reference number to identify the declaration; - (b) at least contain - - the name or customs code of the producer, supplier or exporter of the goods issuing the declaration; - (ii) a description of the goods in sufficient detail to enable the goods to be identified, including - - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; - (iii) the movement reference number of the clearance declaration submitted in respect of the goods; - (iviii) the number of any commercial invoice issued in respect of the goods; and - (iv) the name of the country to which the goods are exported; - (c) contain a signed statement by the producer, supplier or exporter or other competent person - (i) declaring that the goods are of South African origin; and - (ii) referencing or specifying the rules of origin on which the declaration referred to in subparagraph (i) is based; and - (d) state the date and place of the declaration.